Archive for the ‘ Videos ’ Category

 This way to your despotism, folks!

-Posted on August 4th, 2012 Be the first to comment
+Posted on August 4th, 2012 Comments Off on This way to your despotism, folks!

 I was planning on going down to Caribana today but the heat and humidity were so oppressive, I thought better of it early on.